🧠 The problem: why LLMs forget everything

 In practice, the best strategy combines both:

-- memory/YYYY-MM-DD.md → raw daily memory
+- memory/YYYY-MM-DD.md → daily raw memory

-⚙️ How OpenClaw Handles Memory
+⚙️ How OpenClaw manages memory

 The startup protocol